-Rishi Sunak and Sajid Javid quit UK Cabinet
+Rishi Sunak and Sajid Javid resign, plunging Boris Johnson’s government into crisis

-The finance minister and the health secretary announced their departures within minutes of each other, pushing Boris Johnson’s government into a crisis.
+The finance minister and the health secretary announced their departures within minutes of each other.

-British Finance Minister Rishi Sunak and Health Secretary Sajid Javid resigned on Tuesday night, pushing Prime Minister Boris Johnson’s government into a crisis.
+British Finance Minister Rishi Sunak and Health Secretary Sajid Javid resigned on Tuesday night, plunging Prime Minister Boris Johnson’s government into a crisis.

 The two senior Cabinet ministers announced their departures within minutes of each other, just as the prime minister apologised saying he had made a mistake by appointing Conservative MP Chris Pincher as the deputy chief whip in the House of Commons despite sexual misconduct complaints against him.

+But Pincher resigned last week from that post after confessing in a letter to Johnson that he had “drank far too much”, embarrassed himself and “caused upset” to people.
+The British media reported that Pincher had sexually assaulted two male guests at the Carlton Club in London.
+Pincher has also faced several previous allegations of sexual misconduct.

-In his resignation letter shared on Twitter, Sunak wrote he had reluctantly come to the conclusion that “we cannot continue like this”.
+In his resignation letter shared on Twitter, Sunak, the eldest son of Indian immigrants, wrote he had reluctantly come to the conclusion that “we cannot continue like this”.

-He said, “The public rightly expect government to be conducted properly, competently and seriously.
+The 42-year-old said, “The public rightly expect government to be conducted properly, competently and seriously.
 I recognise this may be my last ministerial job, but I believe these standards are worth fighting for and that is why I am resigning.”

 Javid’s resignation letter, also posted on his Twitter account, said that although Johnson survived a vote of no-confidence last month, the ruling Conservative Party was neither showing competence nor acting in the national interest.